Niacin for Cats

 Cats Versus Dogs: Why Sharing Supplements Is a Risky Shortcut

-Owners often ask whether cats and dogs can share the same vitamin B3 products.
-The short answer is: don’t assume.
-Cats have distinct nutritional requirements, and niacin is specifically noted as essential for cats with a stronger dietary dependence than some other animals.
-A product designed for a different species may have unsuitable dosing, flavors, or additional ingredients.
+Owners often ask whether cats and dogs can share the same vitamin B3 product, and the answer is: do not assume they can.
+Cats have distinct nutritional requirements, and niacin is specifically essential for cats with a stronger dietary dependence than many other animals.
+A product built for a different species may carry unsuitable dosing, flavors, or extra ingredients.

-If you’re looking for the best niacin supplements for cats, prioritize feline-appropriate formulations and veterinary guidance.
-The goal is not to “supplement like a human,” but to support a cat’s physiology with minimal friction and minimal risk.
+If you want the best niacin supplement for cats, prioritize feline-appropriate formulations and veterinary guidance.
+The goal is not to "supplement like a human," but to support a cat's physiology with minimal friction and minimal risk — which usually means fewer products, not more.

 What to Expect over Time: Realistic Timelines and Reassessment